 Stopping the use of plastics can reduce soil pollution.

-Waste produced at home, at school, or during travel trips are made of plastic containers, paper, electrical goods, leftover food, food packages, disposable glasses, polythenes, etc.
+Waste produced at home, at school, or during travel trips is made of plastic containers, paper, electrical goods, leftover food, food packages, disposable glasses, polythenes, etc.

-Yes, waste is often reduced by using material resources wisely by changing our habits and lifestyle.
+Yes, waste is often reduced by using material resources wisely by changing our habits and lifestyles.

 In this case, polythene and plastic materials are difficult to dispose of as they do not rot but can be reduced as they are recycled.